dysinger/kh6e.org/content/pscomms/meeting.md

 # Public Service Communications Meeting

-## March 21, 2016 @ 5:30PM @ **Kauai Civil Defense Agency EOC**
+## April 18, 2016 @ 5:30PM @ Lihue Civic Center Planning Room 2A/B

-**Reservations Required**

-Elton Ushio, the Kauai Civil Defense Agency Manager, will be taking us on a tour of the Emergency Operations Center (EOC) and speaking on his agency’s role during significant events impacting Kauai.
-Everyone is welcome to attend this meeting, even if you are not a public service communicator.
-If attending you will need to reserve your seat by March 18 by emailing
-[Tad Miura, NH7YS](mailto:ZSSQ@hotmail.com?subject="Public Service Communications Meeting")

-The Kauai Civil Defense Agency EOC is located at 3990 Kaana Street Suite 100, on the Kauai Police Department campus.
+Coinciding with April’s Tsunami Awareness Month in Hawaii, we will be doing a tsunami tabletop exercise for the Public Service Communications meeting.
+A tabletop exercise is an activity which is designed to test the theoretical ability of a group to respond to a situation.
+The meeting begins promptly at 5:30pm and ends at 7:00pm.

+For more information, please email **Tad Miura, NH7YS, Kauai RACES Coordinator** at [ZSSQ@hotmail.com](mailto:ZSSQ@hotmail.com?subject="Public Service Communications Meeting") or **Randy Blake, WH7ZI, ARES District Emergency Coordinator** at [wh7zi@me.com](mailto:wh7zi@me.com?subject="Public Service Communications Meeting").

+The meeting will be held at the Lihue Civic Center’s Planning Room 2A/B. The meeting room is about 100' south (left) of DMV in the Civic Center.

 View this on our [interactive map page]({{relative to 'map.html'}}).